Maksim2498/poms/api/README.md

 ## About

-This is an API for [POMS](../README.md).
-It can work as stand-alone application or as back-end behind some front-end Web-server like [nginx](https://nginx.org/) or can be run in conjunction with front-end [POMS site](../site/README.md) using [Glue](../glue/README.md).
-This API is an essentian part of POMS project, site and plugin are both completely built upon it.
+This is a server with REST API for [POMS](../README.md).
+It can work as stand-alone application or as back-end behind some front-end Web-server like [nginx](https://nginx.org/).
+This API is an essential part of POMS project, site and plugin are both completely built upon it.

 ## Requirements